BT Group

 Company Description

 BT Group is a British multinational telecommunications company headquartered in London, England.
 Founded in 1984, BT Group is one of the world's leading providers of communications services and solutions, offering a wide range of products and services across fixed-line, mobile, broadband, TV, and cybersecurity.
-The company serves customers in the UK and 180 countries worldwide, providing services such as mobile, broadband, TV, and landline connections, as well as various business solutions such as cloud hosting, cybersecurity, and Internet of Things (IoT) services.
+The company serves customers in the UK and 180 countries worldwide, providing services such as mobile, broadband, TV, and landline connections, as well as various business solutions such as cloud hosting, cybersecurity, and Internet of Things services.

 Industry Overview